aliemteam/aliemcards/cards/head-ct-in-trauma/card.md

   - Suspected open or depressed skull fracture
   - Signs of basal skull fracture
   - At least 2 episodes of vomiting
-  - Age ≥65 years old
+  - Age &ge;65 years old
 - **Medium risk features** for brain injury detection on CT:
-  - Amnesia before impact of ≥ 30 minutes
+  - Amnesia before impact of &ge; 30 minutes
-  - Dangerous mechanism (pedestrian vs. auto, an occupant ejected from motor vehicle, or a fall from an elevation of ≥ 3 feet or 5 stairs)
+  - Dangerous mechanism (pedestrian vs. auto, an occupant ejected from motor vehicle, or a fall from an elevation of &ge; 3 feet or 5 stairs)

 ([Stiell IG eg. al Ann Emerg Med, 2001](http://www.mcgill.ca/files/emergency/CCHR.pdf))